approov/quickstart-android-kotlin-retrofit/SHAPES-EXAMPLE.md

 ![Shapes V5 Endpoint](readme-images/shapes-v5-endpoint.png)

-2. Uncomment the message signing setup code in `io/approov/shapes/ShapesApp.kt`.
+2. Uncomment the message signing setup code in `ShapesApp.kt`.
 This adds an interceptor extension to the ApproovService which adds the message signature to the request automatically.

 ![Add Interceptor Extension](readme-images/approov-msgsign-setup-code.png)